Freediving: Training

-Training for freediving can take many forms, some of which can be performed on land.
+Training for breathhold endurance can take many forms, some of which can be performed on land.
 One training exercise is the apnea walk.
 This consists of a preparation "breathe-up", followed by a short (typically 1 minute) breath hold taken at rest.
 Without breaking the hold, participants then begin walking as far as possible until it becomes necessary to breathe again.
 Some athletes can do close to 400 meters in training this way.

 This form of training is good for accustoming muscles to work under anaerobic conditions, and for tolerance to carbon dioxide build-up in the circulation.
 It is also easy to gauge progress, as increasing distance can be measured.